viniciusvasti/my-personal-website/posts/kafka-producer-configs.md

 ---

-A producer is a service that posts (produces) as message to one or more Kafka Topics.
+A producer is a service that sends (produces) messages to one or more Kafka Topics.

 ## Important Configs for a Producer